basejumpa/sphinx-traceability-scenarios/scenarios/002/index.rst

     Content of DESIGN_0001

+.. only:: tag1

     Some text before the item.

     .. item:: DESIGN_0002
         :fulfills: REQ_0002

         Content of DESIGN_0002

     Some text after the item.

+.. only:: tag2

     Some text before the item.

     .. item:: DESIGN_0003
         :fulfills: REQ_0003

         Content of DESIGN_0003

     Some text after the item.

 Traceability
 ************